awesomerank/awesomerank.github.io/lists/Fr0sT-Brutal/awesome-delphi.md

 * [slf4p ★11 ⏳1Y](https://github.com/michaelJustin/slf4p).
 A simple logging facade with support for LazLogger, Log4D, and other logging frameworks.

+* [GrijjyCloudLogger ★23](https://github.com/grijjy/GrijjyCloudLogger).
+Remote logging tool that allows you to send log messages over the Intranet or Internet from Windows, Linux, iOS, Android and macOS devices to a viewer running on Windows.
+Besides sending messages along with any data, it has numerous features including custom live watches, remote live views of objects, tracking live memory usage, object allocations, growth leaks and more.

 ## Other non-visual